Lochnivar/ashverse/notes/ideas.md

 - California's quiet secession
 - The moment slavery dies in practice (economic/political)
 - The 1905 legal abolition (11 years later)
-- The Fairfax and Meade families watching history unfold
+- The Fairfax and Haskell families watching history unfold
 - September 1939: Europe burns, continent watches
 - Reflection on the ashes and what remains